Samikshya Adhikari

 Samikshya Adhikari (समीक्षा अधिकारी; born 18 July 2005) is a Nepalese singer.
 She rose to prominence as a singer following the release of her song "Balapan Ko Umer" from the Nepali movie Nai Nabhannu La 4.

 Controversy

-Adhikari accused Nepali actor Paul Shah of rape and filed a case against, in it Durgesh Thapa also played a major role but he claimed to be neutral him.
+Adhikari accused Nepali actor Paul Shah of rape and filed a case against, in it Durgesh Thapa also played a major role but he claimed to be neutral.